-Research and development tax relief is an area of growing interest to our members supporting companies carrying out innovation.
-The additional tax relief can, in some cases, make the difference between a project being commercially viable or not, so getting the tax relief correct is really important.
+Research and development (R&D) tax relief remains an area of increased relevance to our members supporting companies carrying out innovation.
+The ability to secure the additional tax relief on offer can, in some cases, make the difference between a project being commercially viable or not so it’s really important to get the tax relief correct.

 Key themes and topics